 1. Determine your Goals

 First and foremost, you need to have your goals clear.
 From there, it is easier to break down your content audit into categories.
-The main goal is to have engaging content, include all the information a potential customer looks for, to increase the conversion rate.
+The main goal is to have engaging content, including all the information a potential customer looks for, to increase the conversion rate.
 Some common content audit goals are –

 - SEO optimization for better ranking